-- 175. With over 11,000 agency branches each producing a daily cash declaration, this would amount to over 26,000 cash declarations each month.24 It would be completely impractical for Post Office to review all these accounting submissions.
+- 172. With over 11,000 agency branches each producing a daily cash declaration, this amounts to over 26,000 cash declarations each month.
+It would be completely impractical for Post Office to review all these accounting submissions.
 It would also be pointless.
 The only information Post Office would have at the end of each day's trading would be the cash declaration.
-If there was a shortfall, it would have no way of knowing which transaction on that day may be the problem.
-The only person with this information is the Postmaster. - 176.
+If there was a shortfall, it would have no way of knowing which transaction on that day might be the cause of the problem.
+The only person with this information is the Postmaster. - 173.
 The problem is exacerbated when looking at weekly or monthly accounts.
 An average branch conducts XX transactions per day, or XX transactions per week or XX transaction per month.
-As the period of time extends so does the pool of data and thus finding a problem transaction becomes more difficult. - 177.
-A diligent business person would check their accounts daily to identify any discrepancies and will look to resolve them there and then.
+As the period of time extends so does the pool of data and thus finding a problem transaction becomes more difficult. - 174.
+I have always taken the position that a diligent businessperson would check their accounts daily to identify any discrepancies and look to resolve them there and then, while the information is fresh in their mind.
 If a material problem is identified, I would expect the Postmaster to work hard to find the problem.
-The starting point is a recount of cash in the branch to make sure there have been no
+The starting point is a recount of cash in the branch to make sure there have been no counting mistakes.
+One would then look at the cash, cheque and stock remittances in and out of the branch to make sure everything has been logged as being sent or received.
+It would also be prudent to speak to any assistants to see if any of them had any idea as to what might have happened. - 175.
+The next step would be to review all the day's transactions looking for an anomaly.
+From the branch accounts, it has always at all material times been possible to review a list of all transactions completed that day, their value and the corresponding payment method (cash, card, cheque, etc).
+It would be sensible to start looking for a transaction by reference to the value of the loss, e.g. if there was a loss of £900, I would be looking for a mis-keyed transaction where £100 might have been entered as £1,000. - 176.
+Within Horizon this information is more accessible than in the previous paper accounts because reports can be run on Horizon looking for particular transactions.
+For example you could search for all transactions between specified dates, between particular values and / or for particular products.
+This information has always been available in branch for a minimum of 42 days (60 days since 2010) and so has been available when completing daily, weekly and monthly accounting checks.